 - Use caution when adding whole beans to your treats.
 They need to be properly heated to kill a toxin that could be fatal to your birds.
-Soybeans re my favorite to add to my homemade suet treats because they have very high levels of lysine and methionine, which are essential for poultry growth & production.
+Soybeans are my favorite to add to my homemade suet treats because they have very high levels of lysine and methionine, which are essential for poultry growth and production.

 - Peas, like soybeans, have high lysine levels…BUT…unlike beans, peas can be added to poultry diets without prior heating or processing.

 - Make sure that the fruit has no added sugar and that seeds and pits are removed.
-Citrus fruit should also be avoided…this one is controversial, but I’ll stick to the guidelines for feeding dried fruit and you only give it as an occasional treat (to avoid overfeeding) it should be just fine.
+Citrus fruit should also be avoided…this one is controversial, but as long as you stick to the guidelines for feeding dried fruit and you only give it as an occasional treat (to avoid overfeeding) it should be just fine.

 - I like to mix coconut oil with bacon grease.
 This mixture provides extra an extra fat boost for your birds.
 Use this if you are giving treats in colder weather.

 - Coconut Oil has a TON of benefits for flock health.
 It is anti-fungal, anti-inflammatory, and antibacterial.
 It improves circulation & the immune system.
 That’s just taking the tip off the ‘ol iceberg, y’all.
 If you don’t keep coconut oil on hand, no worries… Leftover cooking grease is fine to feed.

-- Use this in place of grease & oil if you are giving the treats in the spring & summer to keep your birds cool.
+- Use ice in place of grease and oil if you are giving the treats in the spring or summer to keep your birds cool.

 2) Spray a Mini Muffin Pan

-These treats don’t really stick because you are using oil as the main ingredients, but I didn’t want to chance it so I sprayed cooking oil to be safe.
+These treats don’t really stick because you are using oil as one of the main ingredients, but I didn’t want to chance it so I sprayed cooking oil to be safe.

 3) Fill It Up

-Fill each well about 2/3 full with your melted (not cooked) oil/grease or water.
+Now you can fill each well about 2/3 full with your melted (not cooked) oil, grease, or water.

 Place your filled pan in the fridge to let the oil solidify.
 This takes about 30 minutes to an hour depending on the type of grease or oil that you chose.
-If you are making summer treats with ice, place your pan in the freezer.
+If you are making summer treats with ice, place your pan in the freezer for a few hours.